All About STAY

-Students and alumni, working closely with the Association of Yale Alumni ("AYA"), Undergraduate Career Services ("UCS"), graduate and professional school associations, and other campus partners, aim to:
+STAY works closely with the Association of Yale Alumni (AYA), Undergraduate Career Services (UCS), student governments & organizations (YCC, GSA, GPSS, etc.), and other campus partners, in order to:

 - Enhance the Yale experience for students by connecting them with Yale's experienced and enthusiastic alumni

-- Prepare students for life after Yale through career panels, networking opportunities, and mentoring
+- Prepare undergraduate and G&P students for life after Yale through our financial literacy programs, leadership forums, mentoring and networking events

-- Encourage students to stay involved with Yale after graduation by providing them with alumni leadership opportunities
+- Encourage students to stay involved with Yale after graduation by providing them with alumni volunteer and leadership opportunities

-- Contribute our joint time and talent to further Yale's mission in the world
+- Contribute our time and talent to further Yale's mission in the world

 STAY's Strategic Role at Yale